junjie1003/FMT/README.md

 ![datasets](pictures/datasets.png)

+Dare uses half of the training set to train the model, and our data partitioning is stored in the data folder, while the original model used is stored in the models folder.

+Dare needs to use the trained historical model to perform the data augmentation process and collect training data for fine-tuning.
+However, due to the large number of historical models, it is not possible to upload all of them.
+Therefore, we provide the intermediate results of data augmentation, 'dataset_model_modify' is used to mark the selected training data, 'dataset_model_rs' is the standard output collected for training data.
+In addition, another time-consuming part is generating adversarial samples, so we store adversarial data in the adv folder.
+You can refer to [https://mega.nz/folder/1alCBThJ#JLh9CC6lY0FpOIP6icgh8w](https://mega.nz/folder/1alCBThJ#JLh9CC6lY0FpOIP6icgh8w) for all the data files used for DARE.

 ## Scripts and Results

 The repository contains the following files and folders:

 - `baselines/` contains code for implementing four state-of-the-art fairness improvement approaches (i.e., REW, ADV, ROC and CARE).
+- `DARE/` contains code for the implementation of our DARE method.
 - `data/` contains original datasets and our processed data.
 - `datasets/` contains code for processing raw datasets.
 - `features/` contains json files for feature mapping when processing datasets.